sunvox-by-example/Way-of-SunVox/I--Tutorial/1--Introduction/c--Understanding-File-Formats/README.md

 # Understanding File Formats

 _Microchip logic, have we no more thoughts.
-"Is this wrong" I enter, Answers sought_

-_Punch, punch, punch, transfer this data into code.
-Wide eyes watch my Number 156 is shown_
+"Is this wrong" I enter, Answers sought.
+Punch, punch, punch, transfer this data into code.
+Wide eyes watch my Number 156 is shown. - Queensryche_

-_- Queensryche_

 There are two primary file formats used by SunVox.